eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_in_c/README.md

  4. **C API: Additionally, we have to remove the previously allocated Subscriber port!**

-Let's take a look at the `receiving` function which comes with the `ice_c_subscriber.c` example.
+Let's take a look at the `receiving` function that comes with the `ice_c_subscriber.c` example.

  1. We register our process at roudi with the name `iox-c-subscriber`

     ```c
     const char APP_NAME[] = "iox-c-subscriber";
     iox_runtime_init("APP_NAME");